-- An additional $600 per week, on top of regular benefits, to all UI and PUA recipients through July 31, 2020.
+- An additional $600 per week, on top of regular benefits, to all UI and PUA recipients through the week ending July 26, 2020.

 - An additional 13 weeks of UI benefits, beyond the regular 26 weeks already provided, for a total of up to 39 weeks of coverage.